DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 Before we start, take a look at the directory structure of a fully fledged playbook.
 Click here:
 [Playbook directory structure](https://github.com/DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/blob/master/hierarchy_structure.md#hierarchy-structure-of-playbook).
 This is what we are aiming for ;-)

 To save time, I have already created some roles for you.
 Go back to the Web Terminal of your `control node` and take a look at the `playbook/` directory.
 Get familiar with the contents.
-Anything missing in `playbook/roles` :nerd_face:?
+Anything missing in `playbook/roles` :panda_face:?

 ### Step 7.1 The Webserver Role